huggingface/dell-helm-chart/README.md

 1. **Chart Versioning**: Charts follow SemVer (major.minor.patch) starting at v0.0.1 for development
 2. **Docker Image Versioning**: Each chart specifies pinned image versions for stability

-When updating to new application versions, we create a new chart version to reflect these changes.
+When updating to new application versions, create a new chart version to reflect these changes.

 ### Adding or Updating Charts